SahilMund/Custom_React_DataGrid/README.md

 * Project Layout Structure.

 ## Pending :-
-1. Should be responsive
+1. Should be responsive --> Done
-2. UI needs to be changed
+2. UI needs to be changed --> Done
 3. Need to use TypeScript
 4. Unit Testing
-5. Will Context API will be needed? --- Later see
+5. Will Context API will be needed? --- done
 6. During pagination , results needs to be fetched once cached --LocalStorage (implemmted) --- DONE